– by Michael Beckett Team GBR Laser sailor

 Although both mainsheets are virtually identical in diameter, the Rooster mainsheet will wear though faster than the Marlow and reach the point where the Rooster rope becomes ‘fluffy’, shortly after which the outer braid will snap, this can happen especially quickly if your ratchet block has sharp teeth!

 Finally, onto the real enigmatic question, which mainsheet is going to get in a tangle at the windward mark?
 The biggest issue with the Rooster is what I would call its ‘invisible memory’.
 Should you get a knot in it, which loads up as you’re trying to yank it undone and the tangle then locks up, the rope will very easily kink and tangle in the same spot day after day, which can be a bit of a nightmare.
 With the Marlow rope if this ever happened I would run the entire length through my hands to squeeze out all the kinks, and it would forget that the tangle ever happened, however the Rooster doesn’t seem very good at forgetting despite the same treatment.
 I have changed a Rooster mainsheet halfway through a championship for this reason alone, however given the relatively low cost of the rope, this is affordable.
 So, I would rate Marlow Excel Fusion slightly better than Rooster Polilite® for its tangle-resistance.

 My honest recommendation is to try both ropes, it is a subjective matter with no magic bullet.
 It may seem unnecessary to buy two mainsheets at once, but it will be twice as long until either need replacing so in reality it might a smart move!”

-Our thanks to Southeast Sailboats sponsored sailor Michael Becket for this great and insightful article.
+Our thanks to Southeast Sailboats sponsored sailor Michael Beckett for this great and insightful article.
 Southeast Sailboats sells both of the above mainsheets – see our mainsheets page.